Ahmed-Abdlhameed/HTML-CSS-Templates/README.md

-# 4 HTML & CSS Templates focusing on different design aspects:
+# 4 HTML & CSS Templates focusing on different design aspects & techniques:

 This repository contains four HTML & CSS templates providing a comprehensive collection of designs.
 Each template focuses on different web development techniques and layout structures